THE WARRIOR’S PRAYER

 If we take verses five and six together we find the prophet is speaking here of the wretched state of Israel at this particular time.
 The text is not stating there never has been a righteous person but rather that God meets those who joyfully practice righteousness.
 The idea is that God has turned away from us because we have sinned, not that there are no righteous people in the world.

 As for Psalms 14:3, the intent here is not that we should believe there is no such thing as a righteous individual.
 Numerous passages from the Book of Psalms contrast the righteous and the wicked:

-For the Lord knoweth the way of the righteous: but the way of the ungodly shall perish.
+For the LORD knows the way of the righteous, but the way of the ungodly shall perish.
 (Psalms 1:6)

-Many are the afflictions of the righteous: but the Lord delivereth him out of them all.
+Many are the afflictions of the righteous, but the LORD delivers him out of them all.
 (Psalms 34:19)

 But did not Paul state that all have sinned and come short of the Glory of God?
 Indeed he did emphasize this fact.

-What then? are we better than they?
-No, in no wise: for we have before proved both Jews and Gentiles, that they are all under sin; (Romans 3:9)
+What then?
+Are we better than they?
+Not at all.
+For we have previously charged both Jews and Greeks that they are all under sin.
+(Romans 3:9)